-Now we are ready to briefly review each of the layers:
+Now we are ready to briefly review each of the layers of the stack-up:

 2. Rigid Copper Clad Laminate (Copper Layer)

 The copper layer is a thin foil of copper.
 It is laminated to the board with adhesive and heat.
 It is commonly applied on both sides on a double-sided printed circuit board.
 A two-layered or double-sided board means that there are two copper layers in the structure.
 You can find PCBs with only one or more than 16 copper layers!

 3. Solder Mask

 Have you ever wondered why the PCB boards are green?
 Because of the solder mask layer.
 This is the top layer above the copper foil and it gives the printed boards their green color.
 The main purpose of this layer is to insulate the copper traces from accidentally contacting any solder or metal.
 Just the common color is green, but have in mind that the solder mask could be manufactured in nearly all possible colors.

 On top of the solder mask, a white silkscreen layer is applied.
 It is used to insert any numbers, symbols, or letters as instruction like a guideline for people to better understand the board.
 Again, any color can be used and there are PCBs with yellow, red, or even black silkscreen.

 As we now cover all the layers and we have a basic understanding of how the PCB boards are created and how they work, it is time to reveal the different types.

 Types of Printed Circuit Boards

 Single-sided PCBs are the easiest to design.
 They are used for a variety of applications including radio equipment, calculators, solid-state drive, and simple electronics compared to multi-layered circuit boards.

 - ii.
 The stack-up